minvws/nl-kat-coordination/mula/docs/api.md

 ### Nested fields

 Querying on nested field is also possible.
-Note that both the `Task`, and `PrioritizedItem` model have both a `JSONB` column.
+Note that both the `Task`, and `PrioritizedItem` models both use a `JSONB` column.
 To query nested field in these `JSONB` columns you can use the `__` (double under, dunder) separators, to specify what nested field to filter on.